 In addition to the air compressor overhaul, the decision has been made to attend to other matters needed on 134s.
 Not the least of which repairs to its scrubbing equipment, as well as general body work.
 Good progress has been made so far in removing components from inside the tram, whilst it is in its current position in the display hall.
 However, as the work is becoming to large for the current situation, it is intended to bring this car into the workshop within the next week or two; replacing Scrubber 11 (ex-139s).

-A great has been made in removing the pistons out of 134s and bringing them into the workshop for repair and overhaul.
-With the car soon expected to be brought into the workshop, re-installation is expected to be much easier for our workshop crew.
+A great effort has been made in removing the scrubbing pistons out of 134s and bringing them into the workshop for repair and overhaul.
+With the car soon expected to be brought into the workshop, re-installation will be much easier for the workshop crew.